mariadb-corporation/MaxScale/Documentation/Filters/BinlogFilter.md

 The `binlogfilter` can be combined with a `binlogrouter` service to selectively replicate the binary log events to slave servers.

-The filter uses two parameters, *match* and *exclude*, to decide which events are replicated.
+The filter uses two settings, *match* and *exclude*, to determine which events are replicated.
 If a binlog event does not match or is excluded, the event is replaced with an empty data event.
 The empty event is always 35 bytes which translates to a space reduction in most cases.